Pyomo/mpi-sppy/doc/src/confidence_intervals.rst

 Similarly, given an confidence interval, one can try to find a candidate solution ``xhat`` such that its optimality gap has this confidence interval.
-The class ``SeqSampling`` is implementing three procedures described in [bm2011]_ and [bpl2012]_.
+The class ``SeqSampling`` implements three procedures described in [bm2011]_ and [bpl2012]_.
 It takes as an input a method to generate candidate solutions and options, and returns a ``xhat`` and a confidence interval on its optimality gap.

 Examples of use with the ``farmer`` problem and several options can be found in the main of ``seqsampling.py``.